15 Best Ski & Snowboard Resorts in the U.S.

 Many upgrades have been made to the base area, especially at Lincoln Peak, within the last 20 years.
 The IKON Pass is also accepted!

 One of the most notable features in Sugarbush is the Slide Brook Express Quad Connector lift, traveling between the Lincoln Peak and Mt.
 Ellen.
-This lift is 2 miles long!
+This lift is two miles long!

 The area enjoyed the most by locals is from the highest point of the resort at the top of Mt.
 Ellen!
 To get to the top of Mt.
 Ellen, take the Green Mountain Express Quad from the base lodge, and the Summit Quad lifts.
 Next, take the Panorama, following Rim Run, then down to Joe’s Cruiser trails.
 This will take skiers through beautiful evergreen-lined terrain, which is even more awesome with fresh snow cover.
 Heading down Panorama feels like skiing down the edge of the world.